evmcnb/quartz-v3/content/Cranial Nerve Exam.md

 ##### Assess Muscles of Mastication

 - Feel for temporalis & masseter muscles for atrophy
-- Ask for jaw to be open and for it to resist me closing it#
+- Ask for jaw to be open and for it to resist closing it

 ##### ?
 Jaw Jerk

 - Ask patient to relax jaw
 - Place finger on mentalis muscle and hit with tendon hammer

-## Facial Nerve
+## Facial Nerve (7)

 ##### Facial Expression Assessment